Black and White Photography

 Wide apertures around f4-f5.6 will help the camera ingest more light making the transition from shadows to highlights longer, creating a low contrasted image.
 With this in mind, keep to one light source and block out others if necessary.

 A black and white low key photograph will look dark and intriguing.
 The lure of the shadows draws a viewers attention in further looking for more detail.
 These enticing images look great if you are trying to create mood and atmosphere which we’ll come on to shortly.

 You can read more about low key photography in this dedicated article.

 Top Tip – Remember High Key is high amounts of white/light.
 Whereas Low Key is the low amounts of light.

-What we mean by that is ‘should I use the black and white presets on my camera to get the best black and white photograph?’
+Should you use the black and white presets on your camera to get the best black and white photograph?

 Well, only you can truly answer that question, but let us help you inform on how to make the decision.
 There are 3 ways you can approach shooting black and white photographs with a digital camera these days;

 If you like to save space on your memory card and shoot in JPEG that’s fine, but you’ll need to spend time editing your favourite pictures into B&W afterwards.
 The benefit of this is that you can select which ones to convert as opposed to all of them being B&W, and you’ll still have the colour version if you make a copy.